Bob Dornan: Controversial statements

 In 1994, a 120-page book of quotations of Dornan was compiled by Nathan Callahan and William Payton and published as Shut Up, Fag!
 The quotation that gives the book the title was actually shouted by Dornan's wife, Sallie, at an AIDS activist during an Orange County town forum.
 Dornan claimed the book was backed by director Oliver Stone, whom Dornan labeled "a Bolshevik enemy".

 Dornan's comments and behavior led his political opponents to question his mental health.
 Mike Kaspar of the Orange County Democratic Party said, "The primary issue is Bob Dornan, himself.
 I think his character and his own sanity are an issue here."
-At a White House Correspondents Dinner, Al Franken (who is actually a friend of Dornan's) joked "having Al D'Amato leading an ethics investigation is like getting Bob Dornan to head up a mental health task force."
+At a White House Correspondents Dinner, Al Franken, who had worked once on Politically Incorrect with Dornan, joked "having Al D'Amato leading an ethics investigation is like getting Bob Dornan to head up a mental health task force."
 Michael Moore devoted an entire chapter of his book Downsize This! to his efforts to get Dornan involuntarily committed for psychiatric examination.